 So you came to work in Germany as Au Pair to learn the German language and culture.
-However, it allows you to stay for up to 12 months in the country.
+However, it allows you to stay in the country for up to 12 months.
 What to do if the Au pair wishes to stay longer?
 Can you eventually extend your visa or get another one?

 Visa for a program Au Pair couldn’t be extended in Germany.
 It’s only valid for a maximum of 12 months.
 To extend the stay in Germany, Au Pair can apply for one of the various residence permits within Germany.

 Unfortunately, you can be Au Pair in Germany only for up 12 months.
-To stay longer, foreign Au pairs can apply for different residence permits without the need to leave Germany.
+To stay longer, foreign Au pairs can apply for different residence permits without needing to leave Germany.
 In this article, you will learn about your options in Germany after the Au Pair year.

 How to Stay After Au Pair Program in Germany?

 Congratulations, you finished or almost finished your Au Pair year.
 What comes next?
-You loved it and here in Germany and would like to extend your stay.
-Let’s see which option do you have.
+You loved it here in Germany and would like to extend your stay.
+Let’s see which option you have.

-Since German law doesn’t exclude changing the reason of stay, it’s possible and generally permissible for an Au pair to apply for a different residence permit.
+Since German law doesn’t exclude changing the reason for stay, it’s possible and generally permissible for an Au pair to apply for a different residence permit.

 In general, there are five ways you can continue living in Germany after the Au pair program.
 You can do it by applying for a new residence permit in the immigration office for one of the following reasons:

-- Particiaption in Au Pair program in another country
+- Participation in Au Pair program in another country

 German language course